cattlepoint/cattlepoint-aer3-week5/README.md

 CREATE_COMPLETE
 ```

-## 20 points – Design an application and infrastructure in AWS
-### Customer Relationship Management (CRM) Application:
-An internal CRM system that is used by the sales team of about 500 people worldwide to help them track all communications and relationships with their leads and clients.
-- This design confirms to the Twelve-Factor App methodology.
-- This design includes networking, security, and storage system functions.
-- This is a microservice architecture.
-- Elasticity, high availability, and fault tolerance is included.
-- The design uses EKS pods for containerization.

 ## 30 points – Containerize and test your application to work in an AWS environment
 - The application Infrastructure as Code (IaC) is stored in a git repository.